h5bp/main.css/README.md

 # main.css

 A repository for the development of the HTML5 Boilerplate CSS file.
 It includes both the whole `main.css` file as well as component files used to generate `main.css`.
-This way you can either pull in the whole file, as we do in HTML5 Boilerplate or you can pull in the individual files as needed.
+This way you can either pull in the whole file, as we do in HTML5 Boilerplate or you can pull in the individual files as needed as per your convinence.

 ## Quick start